jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

       - main
 ```

-The stage trigger includes the “charts” folder but no other sources
+The stage trigger includes the "charts" folder but no other sources
 besides the pipeline definition itself.
 Exclusions are not needed in
 this case because the contents of the charts folder only change when the
 chart definition changes.